Drugs & Medications - cefdinir oral

 Cefdinir is used to treat a wide variety of bacterial infections.
 This medication is known as a cephalosporin antibiotic.
 It works by stopping the growth of bacteria.

 This antibiotic treats only bacterial infections.
 It will not work for viral infections (e.g., common cold, flu).
 Unnecessary use or overuse of any antibiotic can lead to its decreased effectiveness.How to use cefdinir oral

-Take this medication by mouth, with or without food, usually once a day, or twice a day every 12 hours, or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once a day or twice a day (every 12 hours).
 Shake the bottle well before each dose.

 Antibiotics work best when the amount of medicine in your body is kept at a constant level.
 Therefore, take this drug at evenly spaced intervals.